The Honorable Virginia M. Hernandez Covington

 When do you require parties to file proposed jury instructions?

-Answer: The parties should file proposed jury instructions fourteen days before trial.
-The Court utilizes the Eleventh Circuit pattern jury instructions.
-If a pattern is not available for a certain type of instruction, the parties should file purposed jury instructions fourteen days before commencement of the trial term.
+Answer: The jury instruction deadline for civil cases is provided in the Court's Case Management and Scheduling Order.
+For criminal cases, jury instructions are due ten calendar days prior to the beginning of the trial term.
 The Court utilizes the 11th Circuit Pattern Jury Instructions.
 If a pattern is not available for a certain type of instruction, the parties must submit a memorandum of law in support of their request for the non-pattern instruction.

 Where standard jury instructions are available, do you prefer that attorneys submit condensed versions of the standard instructions?